incandenzadev/website/content/en/docs/tutorials/configuration/configure-redis-using-configmap.md

 kubectl describe configmap/example-redis-config
 ```

-You should see the configuration values we just added:
+You should see the following output:

 ```shell
 Name:         example-redis-config